-The practice of using binding arbitration agreements in advance of medical treatment is being used in Pennsylvania.
-Many doctors, clinics, hospitals and nursing homes are not only attempting to use binding arbitration agreements, but also enforce them.
-While alternative dispute resolution agreements need to be looked at on a case-by-case basis, a ruling in Philadelphia provides ammunition to get these agreements set aside.
+Many doctors, clinics, hospitals, and nursing homes are attempting to use binding arbitration agreements and enforce them.
+While alternative dispute resolution agreements need to be looked at on a case-by-case basis, a recent out-of-state ruling provides ammunition to get these agreements set aside.
 The judge in one case held that an alternative dispute resolution agreement, signed by a plaintiff’s mother, was not enforceable.

-The plaintiff first ended up in hospital after gastric bypass surgery to deal with a bowel obstruction and a perforated gastrointestinal tract.
-She passed out, developed an infection, her kidneys quit working and she was intubated, and hooked up to a ventilator.
+In Walton v.
+Kindred Hospital Philadelphia, the plaintiff underwent gastric bypass surgery for a bowel obstruction and a perforated gastrointestinal tract.
+She developed an infection, her kidneys quit working, she was intubated, and then hooked up to a ventilator.

-While the mother did sign the agreement, the judge ruled it as invalid, and that she did not waive her right to sue, as she did not have a medical power of attorney, and was not her daughter’s agent.
-Therefore, there was no authority, express, implied or otherwise, for the mother to sign the alternative dispute resolution agreement for her daughter.
+The judge ruled the agreement as invalid, which means she did not waive her right to sue, since she did not have a medical power of attorney and was not her daughter’s agent.
+Therefore, she had no authority, express, implied, or otherwise, to sign an alternative dispute resolution agreement for her daughter.